Top 10 Best Foods in Aruba

 10. Sopi di Pampoena

-Sopi di pampoena is a pumpkin soup with salted beef or pig’s tail.
+Sopi di Pampoena is a pumpkin soup traditionally made with salted beef or pig’s tail.
 However, if you’re not a fan of these meats, you can opt for shrimp as a delicious alternative.

 This soup is given more flavor by using cinnamon and curry powder.
 Aruban locals will tell you that it’s best to prepare this soup a day before eating it, which allows all the flavors to combine well.
-A small note side note: sopi di pampoena is the perfect dish if you want few carbs!
+A little side note: Sopi di Pampoena is the perfect dish if you’re looking for a low-carb option!

-There are countless dishes that haven’t been listed in this article.
+Countless dishes haven’t been listed in this article.
 When you visit this very small island in the Caribbean, you will be surprised by the distinct local flavors that are offered in the vast number of fine-dining restaurants, snack spots, and cafes.

 If you prefer to dress down, enjoy a night out and end it at one of the many local food trucks that Aruba has to offer.
 You haven’t lived until you’ve tried these delicious foods.
 We hope to see you soon on the One Happy Island!